sknop/shoe-store/lab1.md

  * shoe_customers-value,
  * shoe_orders-value.

+> [!NOTE]
-NOTE: Schema Registry is at the Environment level and can be used for multiple Kafka clusters.
+> Schema Registry is at the Environment level and can be used for multiple Kafka clusters.

 ### Datagen Connectors
 Your Kafka cluster should have three Datagen Source Connectors running.
 Check if their topic and template configurations match the table below.